flatcar-archive/flatcar-docs/os/booting-on-azure.md

 az group create --name group-1 --location <location>
 ```

-Now that you have a resource group, you can choose a channel of Flatcar Linux you would like to install.
+Now that you have a resource group, you can choose a channel of Flatcar Container Linux you would like to install.

 ## Choosing a Channel

-Flatcar Linux is designed to be [updated automatically][update-docs] with different schedules per channel.
+Flatcar Container Linux is designed to be [updated automatically][update-docs] with different schedules per channel.
 This feature
 can be [disabled][reboot-docs], although it is not recommended to do so.
 The [release notes][release-notes] contain
 information about specific features and bug fixes.